cgencer/EQueue-docs/13-Appendix.md

 2. _What if what seem to be perfect solutions drawn from history are no longer relevant?_
 3. _What if I could wish for anything I wanted?_
 4. _What if my critics are right?_

+##### Emotional Intelligence (EQ)

+Experiencing and learning to deal with a variety of emotions builds up our emotional intelligence.